mtnmunuklu/bicache/README.md

 ## Contributing

 Contributions to BiCache are welcome and encouraged!
 Please read the [contribution guidelines](CONTRIBUTING.md) before making any contributions to the project.

-## Acknowledgements

-A big shoutout to [Oğuzhan Mevsim](https://github.com/ogzhnmvsm) for discovering the project name for BiCache.

 ## Sponsors